annygakh/manuscrito/README.md

 ```

 ### Handling issues
 If the application exists unexpectedly, you have to reset the terminal screen in order for it to continue displaying text in a normal manner.
-The program takes care of that by itself if it is exited normaly by pressing x in normal mode.
+The program takes care of that by itself if it is exited normally by pressing x in normal mode.

 ```
 reset # to reset the terminal screen and remove ncurses' settings